-- Billing services

-- Repricing companies

-- Community health management information systems
+• Community health management information systems

-To learn more, refer to HHS' Covered Entities guidance.
-To help determine if you are a covered entity, refer to the government's decision guidance tool.
+To learn more, refer to the HHS Covered Entities guidance.
+To help determine if you are a covered entity, refer to the HHS decision guidance tool that is maintained by the Centers for Medicare & Medicaid Services (CMS).